bookofproofs/fpl.net/Fpl/fpl-vscode-extension/README.md

 ## Known Issues

-* Syntax highlighting of comments does not properly work
+* Syntax highlighting of comments does not work properly.

 ## Release Notes

 ### 1.0.0

-Initial release
+Syntax highlighting